-Jutta learned the art and science of lobbying in the public interest as the post-doctorial James Marshall Public Policy Fellow for the American Psychological Association and the Society for the Study of Social Issues during Washington, DC's "glory days" when President Obama introduced the Health Care Reform bill.
+Subsequently, Jutta learned the art and science of lobbying in the public interest as the post-doctorial James Marshall Public Policy Fellow for the American Psychological Association (APA) and the Society for the Study of Social Issues (SPSSI) during Washington, DC's "glory days" when President Obama introduced the Health Care Reform bill.

 Jutta is a Fellow of the RSA (Royal Society for the encouragement of Arts, Manufactures and Commerce), holds a psychotherapeutic counselling qualification from the University of Cambridge, and has volunteered in US prisons for the Alternatives to Violence Project (AVP), a volunteer-run conflict transformation program.
-She lives in Surrey with her family and a pushy poodle who moonlights as a PAT (Pets As Therapy) dog.
+She lives in Suffolk with her family and a pushy poodle who moonlights as a PAT (Pets As Therapy) dog.

 English (can peer review), French (can write) and German (can peer review).

 - Tobias, J. (2014).
 Coffee, Contact and Reconciliation: The Perspectives of Rural Rwandans.
 Scholars' Press.